NoobforAl/Mahdaad_Company_Task/README.md

 **Deliverable:**
 Write a code snippet (in Node.js or Go) that shows how you handle the communication with the external service, including error handling and fallback logic.
 A complete system is not necessary.
 Focus on the critical logic.

+**Solution:**
+I have implemented a retry pattern using an external library to handle temporary failures.
+While a queue is another useful pattern for this scenario, I am saving its implementation for Task 4.

 ## Challenge 2: Multi-Step Operation Across Independent Services

 **Scenario:**